SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/set-up.md

 5. In the next dialog select the website and/or virtual directory for your installation and specify a name for the new virtual directory, leave the default "SuperOffice" or if you want to install SuperOffice Web or SuperOffice NetServer (web services) on the root level of a website you can leave the virtual directory name blank (only recommended if you have good knowledge of IIS works).

-6. If the dropdown under select website is blank you need to on the Windows feature "IIS 6 Management Compability and IIS 6 Management Console" under "Turn Windows features on or off".
+6. If the dropdown under select website is blank you need to on the Windows feature "IIS 6 Management Compatibility and IIS 6 Management Console" under "Turn Windows features on or off".

 7. Click **Install** to begin the installation process.